Financial Aid Advance Program

 Administrative Procedure 4.301

-Elgin Community College has established a financial aid advance fund to help enrolled students who may need a small, short-term advance on their financial aid to meet the financial obligations of their education.
+Elgin Community College has established a financial aid advance fund to help enrolled students who may need a small, short-term advance on their excess aid to meet educational-related financial obligations.
 The fund will be administered through the Financial Aid and Scholarship Office, which will develop procedures using the following guidelines:

 - Financial Aid Advance applications may be obtained in the Financial Aid and Scholarship Office.